How to Update, Change Parameters, and Delete GenU

-This guide explains how to update GenU and change parameters after deploying with one-click deployment.
-For detailed parameters supported by GenU, please refer to the GenU Documentation.
+This guide explains how to update and change parameters after deploying GenU with one-click deployment.
+For detailed parameters supported by GenU, please refer to the GenU documentation.

 ).